lorisbergeron/lorisbergeron.github.io/_posts/2020-12-05-docker-protect-your-sensitive-information-with-secrets.md

 - Other important data such as the name of a database or internal server
 - Generic strings or binary content (up to 500 kb in size)

-Through this article we will go through two concrete examples in which we will use this security layer.
+Through this article we will go through three concrete examples in which we will use this security layer.

 Note: Docker secrets are only available to swarm services, not to standalone containers.
 To use this feature, consider adapting your container to run as a service.
 Stateful containers can typically run with a scale of 1 without changing the container code.